ramellar/TagObjectsOptimization/README.md

 ```

 ## Thresholds
-Having computed the rates, the next step is to compute either the thresholds at fixed rates or the rates at fixed thresholds, by going to the `PlotRates` folder.
+Having computed the rates, the next step is to compute either the thresholds at fixed rates or the rates at fixed thresholds, by going to the `CompareRates` folder.

 If you are running the 'old' version of the code, adapt to your needs `CompareRates_ZeroBias_withUnpacked.C`, and run:
 ```bash